BV0073194/beef/README.md

 $ ./install
 ```

-then check and setup yor config.yaml accordingly!
+then check and setup your config.yaml accordingly!

 For full installation details, please refer to [INSTALL.txt](https://github.com/beefproject/beef/blob/master/INSTALL.txt) or the [Installation](https://github.com/beefproject/beef/wiki/Installation) page on the wiki.